 \begin{enumerate} \item It has exactly one shortest height. \item It has exactly two shortest heights, that is, it is a sub-equilateral triangle (an isosceles triangle with the aperture less than $\pi/3)$. \end{enumerate}

-For the first case, a natural continuous deformation without relying on symmetrization is to keep stretching the shortest height above until the triangle becomes either equilateral or sub-equilateral.
-Then, during the process, the triangle is strictly closer to an equilateral shape.
+For the first case, a natural continuous deformation without relying on symmetrization consists in lengthening the shortest height until the triangle becomes either equilateral or sub-equilateral.
+Then, during the process, the triangle is intuitively closer to an equilateral shape.
 Concerning Question \ref{kq1} along this continuous deformation, the following theorem gives a positive answer. \begin{theorem} Let $\Omega=\triangle_{ABC}$ be a triangle, with $AB$ being the longest side and lying on the $x$-axis, and with $C$ lying on the positive $y$-axis.
-Suppose that $|AB|>|BC|\ge |AC|$, and we let $C_t=(1+t)C$.
-Let $t_1>0$ be the unique number such that $|BA|=|BC_{t_1}|$.
+Suppose that $|AB|>|BC|\ge |AC|$, and let $C_t=(1+t)C$.
+Let $t_1>0$ be the unique number such that $|AB|=|BC_{t_1}|$.
 Then, for any $t\in (-1,t_1)$,

 \end{theorem}